TicketsBot/docs/src/setup/panels.md

 **This should not be the same as your archive / transcript channel.**

 ### Ticket Category
-This is the channel category that the ticket channel will be created under.
+Designates the channel category that the ticket channel will be created under.
 If you are unsure what a channel category is, Discord has a guide explaining them available [here](https://support.discord.com/hc/en-us/articles/115001580171-Channel-Categories-101).

 Reaction panels use different channel categories to the one you configured on the main settings tab to allow for distinction when using multiple reaction panels - meaning you can have each "type" of ticket open in it's own category for easier organization.